DarkFlippers/unleashed-firmware/documentation/fbt.md

 # Flipper Build Tool

 FBT is the entry point for firmware-related commands and utilities.
-It is invoked by `./fbt` in firmware project root directory.
+It is invoked by `./fbt` in the firmware project root directory.
 Internally, it is a wrapper around [scons](https://scons.org/) build system.

 ## Requirements